SPRING 2020 COURSES

 COMRT 581*00: Junior Seminar and COMRT 600: Comprehensive Seminar

-Students prepare to do the intensive independent thesis project that they must successfully submit and defend before a faculty committee, in order to graduate as a Communication Arts major.
+Once the proposal is approved by the faculty, the student may begin preparing to develop it into their independent senior thesis research project that they must successfully submit and defend before a faculty committee, the following year, in order to graduate as a Communication Arts major.